DrGFreeman/rps-cv/README.md

 * `playgui.py`
 This file runs the actual Rock-Paper-Scissors game using the camera and the trained image classifier in a graphical user interface (GUI).
 Images from each play are captured and added to the image bank, creating additional images to train the classifier.

+* `rpsgui.py`
+This file defines the RPSGUI class and associated methods to manage the game graphical user interface (GUI).

 * `rpsimgproc.py`
 This file provides the image processing functions used by the various other Python files.